Priscilla's universal charm

 Working with the NFSA is a very rewarding experience.
 You get to be archived forever.
 You never die!
 The NFSA does such an essential job; imagine what would’ve happened to our films if we didn’t store them in the right conditions.
 It costs money, so people should be donating!

-View the NFSA online exhibition Undressing Priscilla.
+View the NFSA online Priscilla collection.

 The Adventures of Priscilla, Queen of the Desert on-set photography by Elise Lockwood.